Axwaizee/Axwaizee/README.md

 # Heyo, it's Axwaizee here! 🧑‍💻

+## 🧬About Me

-I'm a Developer 👩‍💻 at learning and exploring stage... interested in AI, Web Development, Networking.
+I'm a passionate developer 👩‍💻 with experience in various programming languages also at learning and exploring stage... interested in AI, Automations, Web Development, Networking, etc.

 > 😁 I usually make small projects and for my personal works and for fun
 >
-> 🤔 I'm looking for a partner for crazy developments.
+> 🤔 I'm looking for a partner or team for crazy developments.
 >
 > 👯‍♀️ Can we collaborate on anything you like?

+Currently, I am onto open souce projects and contributing them.